2017–18 Liga Iberdrola Hockey

 The 2017–18 Liga Iberdrola was the 81st season of the Liga Iberdrola, Spain's premier field hockey league for women.
-It began on 23 September 2017 and it concluded with the championship final on 3 June 2018.
+It began on 23 September 2017 and concluded with the championship final on 3 June 2018.

 Club de Campo were the defending champions.

 Teams

-A total of 10 teams participated in the 2018–2019 edition of the Liga Iberdrola.
-The promoted team was UD Taburiente, who replaced CH Pozuelo.
+Ten teams participated in the 2018–2019 edition of the Liga Iberdrola.
+UD Taburiente, which replaced CH Pozuelo, was promoted.